**NOTE** This Troutbitten story is from early winter, 2017

 — — — — — —

-Winter trips on marginal water have a way of putting the angler to sleep.
-It’s peaceful, really, and it hadn’t taken me long to get into a happy rhythm of going through the motions.
+Winter trips on marginal water have a way of putting an angler to sleep.
+It was peaceful.
+And it didn’t take me long to get into a happy rhythm of going through the motions.
 That isn’t to say I was fishing poorly.
 No. I was methodically probing the channels with patient retrieves and deep drifts, changing flies just enough to keep me honest, but not enough to distract myself with knots and rigging.

 I was in the zone when I caught the first fish, and a few casts later I noticed the unfastened buckle on my vest.
 With the flies soaked in mid-drift, I tucked the rod under my arm and buckled the vest in a few short seconds.
 Not short enough.
 When I looked up, my line was under.
 I pulled the rod back and stripped all the length I could manage in one long rip.
 But I only felt a meager bump at the very end — not a good hook set.
 I whipped the rod forward and stripped more line.
 The fish rolled my way, from the darkness of the run into the light shade of the shallows, and I saw another wild brown trout that could have been looking for a name.
 Then he easily slid right off the hook and back into his place in the darkness.